afiqzudinhadi/advanced-list-sort/README.md

 ## Description

-This utility takes a user input of numbers or strings, groups them based on their value, and then sorts these group in order.
+This utility takes a user input of numbers or strings (or both), groups them based on their value, and then sorts these group in order.

 ## Table of Contents